-Consistent with the values, Charter and Bylaws, Rules and Regulations, the operations manuals, and applicable literature of the Boy Scouts of America.
+Activity consistent with the values, Charter and Bylaws, Rules and Regulations, operations manuals, and applicable literature of the Boy Scouts of America.

-A special meeting held by Boy Scout troops and Venturing crews to recruit new members.
+A special meeting held by Scout troops and Venturing crews to recruit new members.

 The induction phase of membership in the Order of the Arrow.
 A candidate becomes an Ordeal member upon completion of the Ordeal and Ordeal ceremony.

-Outdoor Code As an American, I will do my best to…
+As an American, I will do my best to …

 Be careful with fire.
 I will prevent wildfire.
 I will build my fires only when and where they are permitted and appropriate.
-When I have finished using fire, I will make sure it is cold-out.
-I will leave a clean fire ring, or remove all evidence of my fire.
+When I have finished using a fire, I will make sure it is cold out.
+I will leave a clean fire ring or remove all evidence of my fire.

 Be considerate in the outdoors.
-I will treat public and private property with respect.
-I will follow the principles of Leave No Trace for all outdoors activities.
+I will treat the land and other land users with respect.
+I will follow the principles of outdoor ethics for all outdoor activities.

 Be conservation-minded.
 I will learn about and practice good conservation of soil, waters, forests, minerals, grasslands, wildlife, and energy.
 I will urge others to do the same.